 Do you remember your childhood dream job?
 Or even the job goals you had when you choose your college major?
 Having a dream job doesn’t have to stop when we start a 9-5 however, it does, in many cases, get neglected.
-Taking some time to really think about your career goals and planning them out can be incredibly helpful in getting out of your work rut.
-Going one step further, creating a career vision board can generate the life-changing motivation you need to jump start your dream career!
+Taking some time to think about your career goals and planning them out can be incredibly helpful in getting out of your work rut.
+Going one step further, creating a career vision board can generate the life-changing motivation you need to jump-start your dream career!

 A vision board is a great way to visualize your goals and aspirations.
-A lot of people use vision boards for their personal goals, so why not try making one to manifest your dream career?
+A lot of people use vision boards for their personal goals, so why not try making one and manifest your dream career?

 Start by planning out your career aspirations